19 best things to do in Strasbourg in 3 days

 Strasbourg Tram

-The best time to visit Strasbourg is during Spring, from May to June when the weather is already warm and sunny yet not too hot.
-Alsatian weather can reach up to 35°C in the peak of summer.
+The best time to visit Strasbourg is during spring, from May to June, when the weather is warm and sunny yet not too hot.
+Alsatian weather can reach up to 35°C in the peak of summer, but spring provides a more pleasant climate for exploring the city and enjoying the best things to do in Strasbourg.
+That said, the city can be visited year-round, each season offering its own unique charm.

 Things to do Strasbourg